CalianaFortin/CalianaFortin.github.io/essays/Asking Smart Questions.md

 ## Insights I gained from reading *"How to ask questions the smart way" by Eric Raymond*

 From this reading, I learned how to ask smart questions to get good answers.
 With this new insight I will be able to ask smart questions not only in my computer science classes but in my other classes too.
 I feel that smart questions not only apply to the technical field but to other things too.
-Given the new environment COVID has put a lot of people in, smart questions will be even more crucial.
+Given the new environment COVID has put a lot of people in, smart questions will be even more useful.
+With everything currently being online, I think it makes it more difficult for most people to interact and have good discussions.
+It is often hard for me to get help from my professors without physically being their to show them what I need help with.
+However, by learning about smart questions it helped me to overcome this obstacle.